Moral qualms delay EU blacklist of Israeli settlers

 And Israeli forces killed over 300 more Palestinians in the region — capping the most violent year in the West Bank's modern history.

-The EU imposed its last round of Hamas sanctions on 19 January, when it blacklisted six Middle East financiers for supporting the group.
+The EU imposed its last round of anti-Hamas sanctions on 19 January, when it blacklisted six Middle East financiers for supporting the group.

 It also said "inciting or publicly provoking acts of serious violence [against Israel] by, in conjunction with, under the name of, on behalf of, or in support of Hamas," could see the EU freezing assets and blocking visas in future.

-The US, Israel's firmest ally, imposed an unprecedented travel ban on a few dozen Israeli settlers in December, but did so anonymously, like Belgium.
+The US, Israel's firmest ally, enacted an unprecedented travel ban on a few dozen Israeli settlers in December, but did so anonymously, like Belgium.

 The closest the EU came to imposing sanctions on Israel was years before the Gaza war in 2013, when its guidelines halted EU grants to Israeli-settler entities.